LaunchCodeEducation/java-web-development/src/chapters/spring-intro/initialize.rst

 .. admonition:: Tip

-   You also may find it useful to create and checkout a new branch in your ``hello-spring`` repository for each video lesson.
+   We suggest you create and checkout a new branch in your ``hello-spring`` repository for each video lesson.
-   This can help you return to earlier states of your application to review your work, and is a convenient opportunity to practice your git workflow.
+   This will help you return to earlier states of your application to review your work, and is a convenient opportunity to practice your git workflow.